Toot Hill, Essex

-Toot Hill is a village in the Stanford Rivers civil parish in the Epping Forest district of Essex, England.
+Toot Hill is a village in the civil parish of Stanford Rivers, in the Epping Forest district of Essex, England.
 It is 2.3 mi south-west of Chipping Ongar and 3.5 mi east of Epping.
 Toot Hill is less than a mile from the small hamlet of Clatterford End.

 The Toot Hill Country Show (held a short distance away at Stanford Rivers) has taken place each year since 1953.

 History

 Toot Hill may originally have been part of the parish of High Ongar, and may have become part of Stanford Rivers about 1280.
 Like many other settlements in this area Toot Hill is made up mainly of scattered farms and cottages.